deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 Garaaf had been right about the cold, though.
 These Hunters were staggering and slow even before they rounded the corner, as though the chill of the air alone was enough to badly impair them.
 The line of corpses their three rifles left further slowed the ones behind.

-Heavy pulse fire slapped the control console, damaged it, made Jamie’s forcefield ripple.Garaaf ducked into cover to reload, the press of Hunters gained a little ground.
+Heavy pulse fire slapped the control console, damaged it, made Jamie’s forcefield ripple.
+Garaaf ducked into cover to reload, the press of Hunters gained a little ground.
 Ray did the same, and they lost a little more.
 The Hunters paid for each step forward with lives, and the ground had to be slick and treacherous from freezing blood, but the sheer *numbers-!*

 They only had a few spare magazines, too.
 Not a lot of ammo, despite the time they’d spent loading them.
 Building a wall of dead and dying Hunters helped, but by the time Jamie *finally* yelled “Ninety!”
 Ray was halfway through her penultimate mag, despite Cook’s best efforts to keep her fed.